 Locket: Octopus?
 Why are you so small?
 Why do you only have four arms?

 Cat: I won't even waste my time swatting you.

 Locket: Octopi are so cranky.

-This beauty is very young (she probably just turned 3 years old), as she kept growing after we rescued her from a high-kill shelter.
-Locket couldn't be sweeter to the people around her, older kids included, but is very timid in new situations and new people, scared of loud noises and fast movement, and will need someone who is patient and can show her how to trust them.
-This cutie with the bobbed tail loves other dogs and is most comfortable when they're there to show her it's ok.
-She is good in the house, potty trained, and will let you know when she needs to go outside.
+This beauty was very young in February of 2017, as she kept growing after we rescued her from a high-kill shelter.
+Yep, 2017.
+Locket couldn't be sweeter to the people around her, older kids included, but is very timid in new situations and new people and will need someone who is patient and can show her how to trust them.
+This cutie with the bobbed tail loves other dogs and is most comfortable when they're there to show her the ropes.
+When she first went to her foster home, she was terrified of them.
+They put in the work and effort and she adores them now!
+Locket is good in the house, potty trained, and will let you know when she needs to go outside.
 If you have a big heart and are willing to give a dog some time to trust, this young beauty will give you years of happiness.

 The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.